Steve Chilcott: Athletic career

-Chilcott was plagued by injuries for the rest of his baseball career.
+Chilcott was plagued by injuries throughout the rest of his baseball career.
 The Mets released him in 1971, and he signed with the New York Yankees.
 However, he was released after only playing 24 games in 1972, and his athletic career was over at age 24.
-Chilcott never played higher than Triple-A, and is one of only three retired number-one picks to have never played a major league game.
+Chilcott never played higher than Triple-A, and is one of only three retired number-one picks to have never appeared in a major league game.

 Post-athletic career

 Chilcott then began a career as a firefighter in the mid-1970s, working as a temporary in the Santa Barbara Fire Department.
 He later became a full-time contractor, constructing and remodeling homes.